-To upgrade your Bizagi project to the latest Bizagi 11.1 release, follow the described recommendations and procedure in this section.
+To upgrade your Bizagi project in a 10.x version, to the latest Bizagi 10.x release, follow the described recommendations and procedure in this section.

 Before upgrading your project, we recommend to: